BullHorn7/BH-PoE-Lootfilter/README.md

 * Includes NeverSink's and Antnee's leveling sections
 * Highlights good ilvl 83+ bases and the new end-game bases introduced with the Essence league
 * Procedural highlighting of some recipes
-* Precedural hiding of bad items
+* Precedural hiding of bad rare items
-* Hiding non-Vaal and non-Quality quest-reward gems
+* Hiding most quest-reward gems
+* Hiding ID, TP, Aug and Armourer's scraps

 ---
 ## CHANGELOG
 ---

+V1.22 - 2017.04.08
+* Minor bug fixes to Chrome recipe, Chisel recipe, ilvl83+ Sorcerer Boots, Stacked Deck
+* Color changes to 6S, 5L and Chrome recipe - less obnoxious
+* More color and sound adjustments across the board
+* Wisdom, Portal, Augmentation and Armourer's are now hidden
+* Finalized Divination card show/hide rules
+* Updated end-game bases with sounds and size to correspond with the meta

 V1.21 - 2017.03.16
 * Applied minor changes to sounds and colors